 The school celebrates British Science Week each year with a number of different activities.

-- Author visit in the library (John Townsend).
+- Author visit in the library for students and local Primary schools.

 World Space Week

-Great Baddow High School celebrates World Space Week with a variety of activities and themed assemblies.
-Actvities have included model building, stories and space themed posters.
+Great Baddow High School looks forward to the annual World Space Week with a variety of activities and themed assemblies.
+Activities have included model building, stories and space themed posters.

 A Level visit to the radiotherapy department at UCLH in London

-At the end of January our A-Level physicists visit the radiotherapy department at UCLH in London.
-This trip will give them an opportunity to learn more about medical uses of physics, giving them a better understanding of the topic and hopefully inspiring some to choose careers in that area.
+At the end of January our A Level physicists visit the radiotherapy department at UCLH in London.
+The trip gives them the opportunity to learn more about medical uses of physics, giving them a better understanding of the topic and hopefully inspiring some to choose careers in that area.

 Anglia Ruskin University Event

-In February, all 6th form students interested in careers in health care or social care attend an event jointly run by Anglia Ruskin University and Essex Employment and Skills Board.
-They will learn more about the type of careers available and have a chance to network, hopefully providing inspiration and opportunities for the future.
+In February, all Sixth Form students interested in careers in health care or social care attend an event jointly run by Anglia Ruskin University and Essex Employment and Skills Board.
+They learn more about the type of careers available and have a chance to network, hopefully providing inspiration and opportunities for the future.

 UKAYRoC build a rocket competition.